tamius-han/ultrawidify/README.md

 * ~~Adding an option to force specific aspect ratio~~ (now it's "good enough")
 * ~~Port to Chrome~~
 * ~~Have extension remember the last setting when switching between fullscreen and not fullscreen.~~ (kinda done)
-* Have an option to remember last selected aspect ratio.
+* ~~Have an option to remember last selected aspect ratio.~~
-* Option to hide UI
+* ~~Option to hide UI~~
 * ~~Netflix support~~ (done)

 ## Changelog

+###v2.0a1 (git/current version)

+The extension is being rewritten almost ground-up, around automatic aspect ratio detection.
+By default, this extension now only works in fullscreen, but due to some simplification it should work on most sites.
+As direct result of this simplification:

+* The UI is completely gone
+* Ability to add custom sites has been scrapped (might get implemented later on if some sites are a bit more problematic
+* Extension broken up between smaller files, this time the proper way
+* Added "the impossible aspect ratio autodetection"
+* Zoom/unzoom options are gone
+* Can't customize keybinds yet

 ###v1.3a1  (git/current version)